Aon-Sao/startup-260/notes.md

 Hashing algorithms are common, and people can lookup common password hashes in your DB.
 Salt your hashes
 Set a cookie with an authentication cookie

+# Websockets
+Extension of HTTP protocol.
+Server and client need merely agree to upgrade the connection to a WebSocket connection.
+WebSocket is bidirectional, not client server.
+It looks like HTTP to everyone in the middle.
+There's ws and wss, insecure and secure.

+# React
+Framework to ease common patterns.
+JSX combines JS and XML (well, HTML now I think).
+We want to separate functionality not technology.
+Babel will transpile JSX to JS that generates the webpage.
+To scrape such a page I should try to find endpoints and request the data object the JS relies on to render the page.
+`{}` Escapes JSX into JS.

+## Components
+Make logical separations of the pieces of your webapp.
+Components are functions, named or anonymous.
+Old way is classes that inherit from react.Component.
+There's a React.useState hook, asynchronous.
+When using React don't directly manipulate the DOM, go through react with JSX.

+There's a React router.
+It routes which components get rendered.
+You define NavLink and corresponding Routes to control what components are rendered when.

+# Toolchains
+Take your source and deploy it.
+Vite has scripts for deploying and for dev.
+It runs through Babel to transpile.
+Polyfill will add compatibilities to your JS that run based on the detected environment (done clientside).
+Vite is sensitive to directory structure.
+I probably want to make vite / npm set up a template and either move code into it or just rewrite with reference.
+There seems to be quite a bit of restructuring for debugging and deploying with react and vite.